The TM home investor fund can be invested in on a stand-alone basis, or as part of a diversified portfolio

 In unusual market conditions, there may be a delay in withdrawing money if properties need to be sold.
 However, liquidity of residential property is typically much higher than commercial property due to far smaller unit values and the greater number of transactions that take place in the residential market.
 To further reduce this risk, the fund aims to hold 10% to 15% of assets in cash and other liquid assets and has a steady stream of rental income that can be used to meet redemptions in the short term.
 The fund buys properties outright with cash and does not use gearing, so there’s no debt to be serviced by the cash held by the fund.

-You can invest in the fund directly or through an ISA, Junior ISA or Lifetime ISA, SIPP or offshore bond via many investment platforms.
+You can invest in the fund directly or through a SIPP, ISA, Junior ISA or Lifetime ISA via many investment platforms.
 A guide to platform availability can be downloaded from the library.

 Application forms are also available in the library section.
-These can be used for direct investment, and by non-platform SIPP and Offshore Bond trustees.
+These can be used for direct investment, and by non-platform SIPP trustees or ISA Plan Managers.

 The standard minimum investment levels for the retail classes are £50 per month or £1,000 lump sum.
 These minimums are usually waived via platforms to allow for rebalancing and adviser/platform fees.